bharathi2494/30-days-Advanced-Python/day_06_Regular_expressions/notes.md

 # Regular Expressions – Python

 ## Overview
-Regular Expressions (Regex) are used for **pattern matching, validation, and text processing**.
-This module covers intermediate concepts required for **real-world Python applications**.
+In Python, regular expressions (regex) are handled using the built-in `re.module`, which provides a suite of tools for **searching, matching, and manipulating text** based on specified patterns.

 ## 1. Character Classes
 Used to match **one character from a set**.